 Declaring bankruptcy affects your credit score in several ways.

-For one thing, a Chapter 7 can remain on your report for up to 10 years.
-A Chapter 13 will show up for up to seven years.
+For one thing, Chapter 7 can remain on your report for up to 10 years.
+Chapter 13 will show up for up to seven years.

-Will you be able to get a car loan or mortgage after bankruptcy?
+Will you be able to buy a house or car after bankruptcy?

 First, lenders consider an applicant’s creditworthiness when deciding whether to lend to them.
 So, the first step is to start rebuilding your credit score.
 The better your score and the more time that’s passed since filing for bankruptcy, the better your approval odds.
 Not only that, but a better credit score means better rates and terms for any loans you might get.
 If you have poor credit, expect to pay more in interest or have less than ideal terms.
 Though there are a few options for personal loans after bankruptcy, they will be very expensive.